Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 _Grenade, 500 sp, S._

-This grenade explodes in a concussive blast that fills a 20-foot-radius :aoe-sphere: sphere.
+This grenade explodes in a concussive blast that fills a 20-foot-radius :aoe-sphere: Sphere.
 Each creature in that area must make a :d20-save: DC 14 Dexterity saving throw, taking 4d6 :dmg-force: force damage on a failed save or half as much damage on a successful one.

 ---